 So lets look at the mattresses and see their highlights…

 Established in 2014 Casper’s claim is “It is the perfect mattress for everyone”.
-They go on to say that they take the best of two worlds, latex and high-density memory foams and put them together to create one perfect sleep surface that works for everyone.
+They go on to say that they take the best of two worlds, latex, and high-density memory foam, and put them together to create one perfect sleep surface that works for everyone.
 They believe that one mattress fits all as they explain on the FAQ page of their website.
-The bed meets FR Fire standards with their own proprietary flame retardant sock made of woven silica instead of flame retardant chemicals.
-Nearly 100 % manufacturered in the USA.
-Condensed into box for delivery.
+The bed meets FR Fire standards with its own proprietary flame retardant sock made of woven silica instead of flame retardant chemicals.
+Nearly 100% are manufactured in the USA.
+Condensed into the box for delivery.

 Again like “the most well-known compacted mattress” they market their mattress claiming and we quote: “Made for all sleepers”.
 Offered with a limited edition cover called the “Leesa Artlifting Limited Edition” and like the others we are discussing a major down side is that there is only one firmness to choose from.
 This is an extremely young company having only been in business since 2014.
 On the plus side it is made in USA.
 Their green initiative is NOT focused around the mattress construction materials which is disappointing.
 Their ecofriendly practices instead take a much different approach having partnered with the Arbor Day Foundation claiming to plant one tree for every mattress they sell.
 The mattress is condensed into a single box for delivery.